How to Use a Miter Saw

 The viewer assumes all responsibility and liability associated with the hazards of woodworking.
 Pretty Handy Girl is not responsible for any errors or omissions that may be present in this tutorial.
 She also assumes no liability for any action or inaction of a viewer.

 Please use extreme caution when using power tools.
 Read your tool manual thoroughly and wear protective safety gear.
 Take your time familiarizing yourself with a tool before using it.
 (If you are missing the manual, you can easily find it online by going to the manufacturer’s website or google your saw’s make and model + manual.)

-Please recognize that I have tried to put together a basic miter saw usage tutorial to get you started.
+Update: Please recognize that I have tried to put together a basic miter saw usage tutorial to get you started.
 I have tried my best to show the safest way to use a miter saw.
-That being said, I am not a professional (I only play one on this blog ;-).)
+Two safety revisions I want you to be aware of:

 And now, let’s get you more familiar with using a miter saw!

-I hope you have been empowered!
-Go on and give the miter saw a try if you own one.
+I hope you have been empowered to use a miter saw!
+Go on and give your miter saw a try if you own one.
 If you decide to buy a new miter saw, I recommend buying a reputable brand with a decent amount of features.
-My goal has always been to save up to buy a saw that will last my lifetime, and not settle for a cheap saw just because that is what I could afford at the time.
+I have a lot more information about how to buy quality tools and save money on tools in this article.